lnishan/awesome-competitive-programming/README.md

 > By connecting more people to information,
 > You, are doing not me, but everyone a HUGE favor!
 >
-> I really, REALLY hope that more people can benefit from this list.
+> I really hope that more people can benefit from this list :)

 ## Table of Contents